Difficulty of Selecting KPIs in Aviation Safety Programs

 Fortunately, selecting KPIs is helped by the fact that:

-- There are proven steps for choosing KPIs in aviation SMS programs;
+- There are proven steps for choosing KPIs in aviation SMS implementations;

-- There are documented “rules” for choosing performance indicators; and
+- There are documented “rules” for choosing key performance indicators; and

 - Having specific safety goals and objectives will inform which KPIs should be chosen.